pxc/gitbook/text/19_Finding_in_Git_Grep/0_ Finding_in_Git_Grep.markdown

 	sha1_file.c:            buf = xmmap(NULL, size, PROT_READ, MAP_PRIVATE, fd, 0);
 	wrapper.c:void *xmmap(void *start, size_t length,

-If you wanted to see the line number of each match as well, you could add the '-n'
+If you wanted to see the line number of each match as well, you could add the `-n`
 option:

 	$>git grep -n xmmap